Unanticipated consequences

 We were not ready to lose the gatekeepers

 Over the centuries of printed and broadcast media, a system emerged that put intermediaries between the original writers and us, the receivers.
 Editors and publishers reviewed, improved, or rejected a piece of work before publishing.
 Whole professions arose whose focus was establishing and enforcing standards.
-To be published or aired, a piece of content had Continue reading
+To be published or aired, a piece of content had… Continue reading

 About Me

-I’m Pete Harbeson, a writer located near Boston, Massachusetts.
+I’m Pete Harbeson, a writer (among other things) located near Boston, Massachusetts.
 In addition to writing my own content, I’ve learned to translate for my loquacious and opinionated pup Chocolate Bossypaws.
-I shouldn’t be surprised, but she mostly speaks in doggerel.
+No surprise, she mostly speaks in doggerel.
 You can find her contributions tagged with Chocolatiana.

 Check out my other blog, Techlimitics, where I’m grappling with the nature of simplicity.
+You can also find some of my minor software projects at GitHub.
+Nothing very impressive.
+I mostly write tiny utilities in Python.